kgbercan/swift-tutorial/GettingStarted.md

 You can see that it imports UIKit for you, which is a framework that allows you to build a user interface and use event handlers.
 You don't need it simply to print "Hello, world," in Playground, but you can read more about it here: https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIKit_Framework/

-In the top right hand corner of the window, you see three buttons that control which panels you see.
-Click them to open or close the panels.
-The only one you really need to write to the console is the "Debug area," which will appear on the bottom of the screen.

 **To start a project:** Open Xcode, select File > New > New Project.
 You then choose among various templates based on the application you want to build; single view application provides enough code to simulate an app without too much unnecessary code.
+You'll be prompted to name your project, and on that same pop-up window, you can choose the language and device you're writing for.
+Make sure the language is Swift.

+When your project template opens, you will see many folders and files on the left side of the window.
+The important stuff is in the very first folder.
+The first file in that folder is called "AppDelegate.swift."
+Open that and notice that, again, Xcode gives you a lot of code to start with.
+It gives you the UIKit to control your interface, @UIApplicationMain, and a class.
+This file holds your app behaviors for when it opens, closes, etc...
+Each function in this file has Xcode-provided comments explaining what they do.

 ## Hello, World!

+In the top right hand corner of the Xcode window, you see three buttons that control which panels you see.
+Click them to open or close the panels.
+The only one you really need to write to the console is the "Debug area," which will appear on the bottom of the screen.
+If you are doing this in a project, make sure you also have the left panel open, the Navigator.

 "Hello, world" in Swift looks like this: